daveyloder/ACMNextJSWebsite/README.md

 ## About the Project

-TUDev is a student club at Temple University dedicated to fostering a community of hackers and makers.
+ACM is a chapter of a student club at Temple University dedicated to fostering a community of CIS.
 Our website serves as a hub for information about upcoming events, projects, and resources for our members.

 ### Built With